AgustinJimenez/simple-lm-agent/README.md

 This will:
 1. Start the Vite development server for the React frontend
 2. Launch the Tauri development window with Rust backend
-3. The Rust backend with integrated LLM will be ready when you click "Initialize Model"
+3. The Rust backend will validate your GGUF model when you click "Initialize Model"

 ### Building for Production
 ```bash